MarcelMue/konstrukt/README.md

 ### Qbert

-The pattern is inspired by the game Q-bert.
+The pattern is inspired by the game [Q-bert](https://en.wikipedia.org/wiki/Q*bert) which is a variattion of [Rhombille Tiling](https://en.wikipedia.org/wiki/Rhombille_tiling).

 <details>
 <summary>Usage examples</summary>